mcekwonu/pyBOS/README.md

 # Fast Checkerboard Demodulation for Background Oriented Schlieren (BOS)
-Fast Checkerboard Demodulation for Background Oriented Schlieren (BOS) in python
+Fast Checkerboard Demodulation for Background Oriented Schlieren (BOS) in python.

-This is completely based on the work from Sander Wildeman: https://github.com/swildeman/fcd
+This is based on the work of Sander Wildeman written in MATLAB: https://github.com/swildeman/fcd

 # Usage